 - 2 Tbsp chopped fresh basil

-- Heat olive oil over medium heat in a large pot.
+- Base: Heat oil over medium heat in a large pot.
 Add onion, garlic, and celery, cooking until translucent and soft, about 5 minutes.

-- Add dry rice and cook, stirring frequently, for about 2 minutes, or until the rice is slightly opaque on the outside but uncooked on the inside.
+- Toast Rice: Add dry rice and cook, stirring frequently, for about 2 minutes, or until the rice is slightly opaque on the outside but uncooked on the inside.

-- Add wine to the pot and simmer until wine has completely reduced.
+- Wine: Add wine to the pot and simmer until wine has completely reduced.

-- Slowly add the vegetable broth to the pan, adding 1/2 cup at a time.
-Wait until broth has almost completely absorbed before adding another 1/2 cup.
-Begin tasting the rice after 10 minutes or so.
+- Broth: Slowly add the vegetable broth to the pan, adding ½ cup at a time.
+Wait until broth has almost completely absorbed before adding another ½ cup.
+Begin tasting the rice after 15 minutes or so.
 Once it is al dente (a little bit chewy), stop adding broth (you may not need the full amount).

-- Stir in parmesan, butter, lemon zest and juice, and basil.
-Taste and add salt and pepper to suit your liking.
+- Flavor: Stir in parmesan, butter, lemon zest and juice, and basil.
+Taste and add salt and pepper to suit your liking, adding more lemon juice/zest as needed.
 Serve immediately for optimal tastiness.